My Experience Trying Home Remedies as Treatments for Blepharitis

 Foaming tea tree oil cleanser

-There was a brief period when there was a supply issue with the manufacturer of the tea tree oil wipes, so my doctor recommended a tea tree oil foaming cleanser as a substitute.
+There was a brief period when there was a supply issue with the manufacturer of the tea tree oil wipes, so my doctor recommended a tea tree oil foaming cleanser as a substitute for an eyelid cleanser.
 It’s supposed to be used to clean along the lash line and then be rinsed off.

 I found that it wasn’t as effective for me used as a straight cleanser, but it was too irritating to leave on without rinsing.
 I settled on applying it to one finger and then diluting it with some water on my other finger, then swiping along my lash line without rinsing.
 This worked better, but still didn’t compare to the wipes.

-Being immunocompromised, demodex isn’t something I’ve been able to clear up and move on from.
-I have at least been able to keep it more under control and am always interested in trying new treatment options.
+Being immunocompromised, demodex blepharitis isn’t something I’ve been able to clear up and move on from.
+I have at least been able to keep it more under control and am always interested in trying new options for the treatment of blepharitis.
 Time after time though, I always seem to go back to the wipes, mostly for their convenience, but also for their effectiveness.